Liu Yongzhi

 Liu Yongzhi (刘永治; born November 1944) is a general in the People's Liberation Army (PLA) of the People's Republic of China.
 He served as vice director of the PLA General Political Department.

 Biography

-Born in Yanling County, Henan Province, Liu joined the Communist Party of China (CPC) in November 1963.
+Born in Yanling County, Henan Province, Liu joined the Chinese Communist Party (CCP) in November 1963.

-In April 1999, he was appointed to be the director of the political department and a standing committee member of the CPC committee of the Nanjing Military Region.
+In April 1999, he was appointed to be the director of the political department and a standing committee member of the CCP committee of the Nanjing Military Region.
 In December 2000, he became the vice political commissar of the Region.
-In October 2002, he was transferred to the Lanzhou Military Region and promoted to political commissar and secretary of the CPC committee there.
-Since December 2004, he has served as vice director of the PLA General Political Department and as a member of its CPC committee.
+In October 2002, he was transferred to the Lanzhou Military Region and promoted to political commissar and secretary of the CCP committee there.
+Since December 2004, he has served as vice director of the PLA General Political Department and as a member of its CCP committee.

 Liu attained the rank of major general in June 1991, lieutenant general in July 2000, and general on June 24, 2006.
-He was a member of the 16th and 17th Central Committee of the Communist Party of China.
+He was a member of the 16th and 17th Central Committee of the Chinese Communist Party.